CNS-OIST/STEPS_Docker/README.md

 Then open your web browser at the provided HTTP address.
 In this case http://0.0.0.0:8888/?token=090902d4e339471a4a9b4aa51c6236b68a6f0787b23c6c50

+## Files management

 Inside the JupyterLab files browser, you will be able to see `STEPS_Example` directory providing code samples to start with.

+You are free to modify the `notebooks` directory from either the container or your machine.
+Files created on one side will be visible on the other one, and vice versa!

 ## Advanced Usage